 Create ODBC Data Source (DSN) based on ZappySys JDBC Driver

-To get data from Jdbc using ODBC we first need to create a DSN - Data Source - which will access data from Jdbc, which later will be able to get using ODBC.
+To get data from JdbC-OdbcBridge using ODBC we first need to create a DSN (Data Source) which will access data from JdbC-OdbcBridge.
+We will later be able to read data using ODBC.
 Perform these steps:

 Install ZappySys ODBC PowerPack.